openpathsampling/openpathsampling/docs/examples/index.rst

 session and execute the documentation interactively, you need to download the repository and start the IPython notebook.

-If you installed `openpathsamplting` from source, you will need to navigate to :code:`path-to-mdtraj/examples`.
+If you installed `openpathsampling` from source, you will need to navigate to :code:`path-to-mdtraj/examples`.
 The notebook files for these examples and the notebooks are available in the top level